"Birds are important indicator species, because if an ecosystem is broken for birds, it is or soon will be for people, too."

 The 2016 State of North America’s Birds (SONAB) report is based on a conservation status assessment of 1,154 native bird species that breed in the continental U.S., Canada, and Mexico, as well as oceanic birds that regularly occur in waters off these three countries.
-A model that works They conclude that North American wetlands and waterfowl conservation effort capitalized on synergies between continental policy and funding (North American Wetlands Conservation Act), coordinated science across species’ ranges (North American Waterfowl Management Plan), and the delivery of habitat conservation on the ground by local groups (regional conservation partnerships called Joint Ventures).
+They conclude that North American wetlands and waterfowl conservation effort capitalized on synergies between continental policy and funding (North American Wetlands Conservation Act), coordinated science across species’ ranges (North American Waterfowl Management Plan), and the delivery of habitat conservation on the ground by local groups (regional conservation partnerships called Joint Ventures).
 See the concerns in various habitats.

 Audubon scientists used three decades of citizen-scientist to define the “climatic suitability” for each bird species (the range of temperatures, precipitation, and seasonal changes each species needs to survive), and then mapped where each bird’s ideal climatic range may be found in the future as the climate changes.
 These maps serve as a guide to how each bird’s current range could expand, contract, or shift across three future time periods.